a25patel/css-floats/readme.md

 ## Floats

+1. Fork this repository.
+1. Clone your fork.
-Recreate this layout in index.html and style.css.
+1. Recreate this layout from the image below by editing style.css:

 ![](img/layout.png)